 The Dutch royal family bears the name: House of Oranje.
 This literally means the orange color.
 As a result, it has become a Dutch national color.
-During the celebration, people wear orange clothes, often even donning orange wigs, make-up or any orange parts of the costume.
+During the celebration, people wear orange clothes, often even donning orange wigs, make-up, or any orange parts of the costume.
 And so plenty brands use this to their advantage to show their patriotic love: beats headphones, grills, barbies, and more.
-All are tapping into Dutch sense of belonging to then exploit it to the full.
+All are tapping into the Dutch sense of belonging to then exploit it to the full.

 On King’s Day, people are allowed to sell things on the street without requiring a permit.
 Flea (‘free’) markets are held in parks and streets, with many people offering their unwanted possessions, music or other entertainment for sale.
 In Utrecht, the flea markets even start the night before.

 THE PARTY ACTUALLY BEGINS THE DAY BEFORE, ON KING’S NIGHT